 If a student is interested, what is a good next step?

 Applications for the M.A. in Humanitarian and Disaster Leadership are currently being accepted.
-To join the first cohort in August 2018, apply here.
+To join a cohort, apply here.